Township of Dennis, in the County of Cape May, State of New Jersey

 Municipal Market Data Yield Curve

-The Municipal Market Data (MMD) yield curve provides critical insights into the pricing and attractiveness of municipal bonds, including those potentially issued by the Township of Boonton.
-As of the latest available data, the MMD yield curve for investment-grade municipal bonds in the 10- to 20-year maturity range—typical for Township issuances—has shown a moderate upward slope, reflecting higher yields for longer maturities amid rising interest rates in the broader fixed-income market.
-Yields for AA-rated bonds, which align with Boonton’s credit profile, have increased over the past year due to macroeconomic factors such as inflation and Federal Reserve policy tightening.
+The Municipal Market Data (MMD) yield curve provides critical context for evaluating the pricing and attractiveness of municipal bonds, including those potentially issued by the City of Concordia.
+As of recent trends, the MMD yield curve for investment-grade municipal bonds in the 10- to 20-year maturity range—typical for small-city issuances—has shown moderate upward shifts, reflecting broader market expectations of rising interest rates and inflationary pressures.
+Yields for “A” or “BBB” rated bonds, which likely align with Concordia’s credit profile, are currently positioned slightly above higher-rated credits, offering a yield premium to compensate for perceived risk.

 EMMA System Insights